LiaTemplates/aframe/README.md

 ### `@AFRAME.modelWithStyle`

                          --{{0}}--
-Similar the the scene macros, you can also provide your own styling withi this macro.
-The first parameter passed within brackets, is again the new styling definition, whereby the URL of the model is passed as the seconde one.
-LiaScript again, will handle the approrpiate URL translation of relative paths.
+Similar to the scene macros, you can also provide your own styling within this macro.
+The first parameter passed within brackets, is again the new styling definition, whereby the URL of the model is passed as the second one.
+LiaScript again, will handle the appropriate URL translation of relative paths.

 ```
 @[AFRAME.modelWithStyle(`width: 50%`)](model/Stein_texture.glb "a model of a stone")

 ```

 **Result:**